Call us on – 0800 0443 730

 Here are some examples

 R v RJ – North Tyneside MC.
-Client did not have an interpreter at the police station.
+There was no interpreter at the police station.
 Case dropped before trial due to the prosecution failing to comply with the duty to serve unused material.

 R v MA – Camberwell Green MC.
 Client had not consumed sufficient alcohol to exceed prescribed limit.
 Case dropped before trial after the prosecution failed to serve the CCTV from the breath test room.